 United Way as a pass-through of ARPA funding from Lee County.
 Hearts & Homes for Veterans Emergency Services Project is a fully ARPA-funded expansion of an existing program to improve stable permanent housing and employment for veterans.
-The main activities of the project include providing (a) case management

-- a) Goals: Low-income and homeless veterans and their families are already a disproportionately affected population.
-Additionally, veterans suffering from a mental illness/PTSD are often marginalized. - b) Awareness: This project is meant to serve a specific population of Lee County, a specific marginalized community.
+The main activities of the project include providing (a) case management b) Awareness: This project is meant to serve a specific population of Lee County, a specific marginalized community.
 With that in mind, it is not meant to serve the masses.
 There is equity in helping a disproportionate population.
-We will advertise the service on our website, and representatives from HHV would attend & share information with local agencies during monthly meetings. - c) Access and Distribution: There are no differences in the levels of access. - d) Outcomes: We will be asking questions about race, gender, and other categories to add to the data.
+We will advertise the service on our website, and representatives from HHV would attend & share information with local agencies during monthly meetings.

+c) Access and Distribution: There are no differences in the levels of access.

+d) Outcomes: We will be asking questions about race, gender, and other categories to add to the data.